if-else-world/epsilon/epsilon-synthesis.md

     This would explain the latent malaise, the breakdowns of meaning, the loss of intuition, the increasing rational absurdity.

-     Regressive Hypothesis: What if we had access to it before?

-    The strong idea here: perhaps other forms of consciousness (animal, ancient, intuitive) perceived this ε field better.
-        Dolphins, whales, ants: communication in waves
-        Mediums, shamans, children: altered states of field access Ancient civilizations: lost energetic alignment (e.g., Atlantis)

-     Historical Fracture: Language as a Cut-off

-    A shift might have occurred:
-        Articulated language, bearer of the "I," might have replaced a more direct, more energetic mode of communication.

-    Possible consequences:
-        Progressive misalignment of consciousness
-        Cut-off from the ε field by symbolic encoding Loss of the "energy decoder"

-    This is the cross-fruit of Babel and Eden: the apple is not sex, it is language.
-The hubris of saying "I."

-     And now?

     This intuition intersects:
         physics (vacuum field, free energy)
         myths (Babel, Grail, Prometheus)